-For the document, not the finished product — not live sites or shipped apps.
+For HTML documents — not live websites or shipped apps.

 Native MCP for Claude Code and Codex — push and pull without leaving the terminal.
-Any other tool?
-The same feedback exports as plain files.
+Other agents can use the same feedback as plain files.

-Your agent pulls every open comment back over MCP — selector, quote, intent, version — as structured context it can act on in one pass.
+Your agent pulls every thread back over MCP as structured context — target, quote, intent, version.
 No copy-paste.

 Pin a section or a single sentence.
 Comments stay anchored to the exact spot and stay attached to the version they were made on.
 Built for dense specs and docs.